 Most of GoodGuide's resources are currently focused on improving our ratings and coverage in our core product categories — personal care, household chemical and food products.
 We do accept nominations from users about new categories to cover, but extending our services into a new category requires considerably more work and time compared to adding a brand or product to an existing category.
 This is because we typically need to design custom ratings frameworks for each new product category and then acquire the data needed to support scoring products within that category.

 My company or product scores poorly on GoodGuide.
 I think the rating is incorrect or your data are out-of-date.
 What can I do to better understand the basis for the score and to improve it?

 If you believe a GoodGuide rating is incorrect or based on inaccurate data, we encourage you to report the issue to us for investigation.
 Please be sure to identify the relevant GoodGuide URL, product or company name so we can research your complaint.
 Please describe the apparent error and provide documentation (or URLs) that support use of different data or a revised rating.
 GoodGuide does not charge any fees for investigating or correcting errors.
 Upon written request, we can treat submissions as confidential information.
 To report an error, please send an email to our Chief Scientist (bill at goodguide.com).
-If you want to comment publicly about the quality of GoodGuide data, you may also submit your concerns to our online discussion forum.
+If you want to comment publicly about the quality of GoodGuide data, you may also submit your concerns through our online means of contact.

 My company makes products in categories covered by GoodGuide but they are not rated.
 How can I get products to be included in your site?

 GoodGuide prioritizes requests to add products to its rating system using two main criteria: a product's market share in its category and consumer demand.
 Our goal is to ensure we cover the products that constitute 80% of current sales in a category.
 If sales of your product meets this criterion, please send an email to our business development team.